-It has previously been argued by some health professionals that soil based organisms may not be safe as they produce spores which are so resilient that they may not activate in the small intestine, thus producing little benefit.
-However these fears are unfounded for probiotic SBO’s, as they will have been thoroughly trialled and deemed safe by regulatory authorities.
-In addition, most studies show the spores to activate in the small intestine when they are surrounded by a variety of nutrients8.
+It has previously been argued by some health professionals that soil-based organisms may not be safe as they produce spores which are so resilient that they may not activate in the small intestine, thus producing little benefit.
+However, these fears are unfounded for probiotic SBO’s, as they will have been thoroughly trialled and deemed safe by regulatory authorities.
+In addition, most studies show the spores activate in the small intestine when they are surrounded by a variety of nutrients8.

 When an individual consumes the inactive spore, the spore can make it to the small intestine largely unaffected by the stomach acid.
 With plenty of nutrients available, the spores germinate (“activate”) and begin to elicit positive effects, depending on the strain.
 They can also replicate as normal when conditions are favourable.
 As they pass down to the colon, when nutrients once again become limited, many of the vegetative (‘active’) cells sporulate, meaning they return to spore format and are excreted in our poo!

 Large scale human studies have now been conducted on SBOs which have identified the most effective strains, with no adverse side effects recorded.
 SBOs have been shown to create a more hospitable environment for our own good bacteria to flourish9 further crowding out bad bacteria or yeasts like Candida.
 Health professionals can read more about Candida here: Which probiotics are best for Candida?